ramsey/php-library-starter-kit/README.md

 ## Copyright and License

 The ramsey/php-library-starter-kit library is copyright © [Ben Ramsey](https://benramsey.com)
-and licensed for use under the MIT License (MIT).
+and licensed for use under the terms of the
+MIT License (MIT).
 Please see [LICENSE](LICENSE) for more information.
 <!-- COPYRIGHT_END -->